Mike Trgovac: Playing career

 Trgovac enrolled at the University of Michigan in 1977 and played college football at the middle guard position for Bo Schembechler's Michigan Wolverines football teams from 1977 to 1980.
 As a sophomore in 1978, he started six games for the Wolverines and received the John F. Maulbetsch Award (presented to a football underclassman for desire, character, capacity for leadership and future success both on and off the football field).

 As a junior, Trgovac started 11 games at middle guard for the 1979 Michigan team, won the Frederick Matthei Award, and was selected as a first-team player on the 1979 All-Big Ten Conference football team.

 As a senior, Trgovac again started 11 of 12 games at middle guard for the 1980 Michigan Wolverines football team that compiled a 10-2 record, finished #4 in the AP and UPI polls, and outscored opponents 322 to 129.
 Trgovac was selected as a first-team All-Big Ten player for the second consecutive year.

 Coaching career

 College

 Following his graduation from Michigan, Trgovac became a graduate assistant under Schembechler in the 1984 and 1985 seasons with fellow GAs Cam Cameron and Bill Sheridan.
 From 1986 to 1988 he coached the defensive line at Ball State.
 Following a one-year stint with Navy, he joined former Ohio State coach Earle Bruce's staff at Colorado State as defensive line coach.
 He ended his college coaching career with three seasons on Lou Holtz's staff at Notre Dame.

 Philadelphia Eagles

-Trgovac served as the defensive line coach for the Philadelphia Eagles from 1995–1998.
+Trgovac served as the defensive line coach for the Philadelphia Eagles from 1995 to 1998.
 In 1998, the Eagles finished third in the NFL in sack percentage and first overall against the pass.
 Trgovac's 1995 line recorded an NFL-best 42.5 sacks.